Arctic Winter Season

 Svalbard

-Svalbard winter landscapes
+Svalbard winter photography

-Svalbard winter landscapes offers some of the most spectacular scenery imaginable.
+Svalbard winter photography expedition offers some of the most spectacular scenery imaginable.
 The dramatic landscape, composed of towering mountains, deep fjords, sweeping valleys, and the vast expanse of the Arctic Ocean, makes this region an extraordinary destination for exploration and photography.
 At this time of year, the landscapes themselves are the primary focus, though wildlife is never far from sight.
 The dramatic setting is enhanced by the presence of polar bears, which can often be seen traversing the scenic terrain or drifting across ice floes.
 These encounters provide breathtaking photographic opportunities in the heart of the Arctic wilderness.

 Season Early Season, Winter season

-Duration 9 days
+Duration 8 days

 Svalbard

-Wildlife photography expedition
+Spring Pack Ice photography expedition

-Spots available 2 SPOTS (One double cabin)
+Spots available SPOTS AVAILABLE

 Season Early Season, Winter season